cisco-open/sdwan-lab-deployment-tool/README.md

 Catalyst SD-WAN Lab Deployment Tool requires Linux or macOS system.
 To run is on Windows, please use [Linux on Windows with WSL](/README.md#appendix---wsl-installation) or set up Linux VM/container.

-Catalyst SD-WAN Lab Deployment Tool requires Python 3.9 or newer.
+Catalyst SD-WAN Lab Deployment Tool requires Python 3.9.2 or newer.
 This can be verified by pasting the following to a terminal window:

-    % python3 -c "import sys;assert sys.version_info>(3,9)" && echo "ALL GOOD"
+    python3 -c "import sys; assert sys.version_info >= (3, 9, 2)" && echo "ALL GOOD"

 If 'ALL GOOD' is printed it means Python requirements are met.
-If not, download and install the latest 3.x version at Python.org (https://www.python.org/downloads/).
+If not, download and install the supported 3.x version at Python.org (https://www.python.org/downloads/).

 All the Python prerequisites are automaticaly installed when you install the package.
 Please refer to the [Installing](#installing) section for details.

 This tool requires CML 2.6 or higher.

-Demo of the tool and guide on how to use it can be found on this [youtube video](https://www.youtube.com/watch?v=WxiZ5bxlDk8)
+Demo of the tool and guide on how to use it can be found on this [youtube video](https://www.youtube.com/watch?v=WxiZ5bxlDk8).

 ### Installing
 The recommended way to install is via pip.